Is Tai Chi A Martial Art

 Q: Is tai chi effective for self-defense?
 A: Yes, when practiced correctly with an emphasis on its martial applications, tai chi can be an effective form of self-defense.

 Q: How long does it take to learn tai chi as a martial art?
 A: Mastery of tai chi, like any martial art, requires years of dedicated practice.
-However, basic self-defense skills can be learned within a relatively short period with consistent training.
+Still, basic self-defense skills can be learned within a relatively short period with consistent training.

 Q: Can tai chi be practiced by people of all ages and fitness levels?
 A: Yes, tai chi can be adapted to suit individuals of all ages and fitness levels.
 The slow, gentle movements make it accessible to a wide range of people.